The historic investment in the HOMES rebate program can help you make your home cleaner, healthier, and better for your family, pets, and the planet.

 That being said, the qualifications for the program will be defined by your state—so check back for additional guidance to be released!

 (If you’re a home performance contractor looking to understand the HOMES program and how it can benefit you and your clients, talk to us at Sealed.
 We can help!
-Or tap here to learn how to become a preferred partner.)
+Or tap here to learn how to become a preferred partner and secure prequalified heat pump leads and insulation customers.)

 What home upgrades could be eligible for the HOMES rebate?